Future Dates to be announced

 On we go from beautiful Sarlat to the medieval village of Rocamadour, spilling down the side of a cliff.
 Again we’ll bike along the meandering Dordogne river.
 From the cliffs of the Cingle de Montfort, we’ll get a lovely view of the Turnac peninsula and its walnut plantations.

-Stop for a visit at the French gardens of Chateau de la Treyne.
+Stop for a visit to the French gardens of Chateau de la Treyne.
 Built in the 14th century, it was burned to the ground in the Wars of Religion by the Catholics.
 Rebuilt in the 17th century, today it is a hotel with a Michelin-starred restaurant.
 Stop in for a pastry or perhaps lunch.

 If you still haven’t seen enough of the underground world, we’ll next pass Grotte de Lacave.
-If you wish, take a tour of this mile-long subterranean world and enjoy the stalactites, underground rivers and placid underground lakes.
+If you wish, take a tour of this mile-long subterranean world and enjoy the stalactites, underground rivers, and placid underground lakes.

 We leave the river here to start our ascent to the center of medieval Christianity, Rocamadour.
 The village sits 1600 feet above the gorge of the Alzou river and is topped by the religious city which is in turn crowned by the remains of the castle walls.
 It’s truly an impressive sight.

 In A.D.
 1166 a grave was dug on the threshold of the Chapel of the Virgin for a villager who desired to be buried there.
 A body was found to be already there and was removed and placed by the altar.
 From that day forward miracles occurred.
 Some believe it was the body of a disciple of Christ who was forced to flee Palestine after the crucifixion, others believe it was the body of an Egyptian hermit.
 Regardless, the pilgrimage to Rocamadour became one of the most famous in Christendom.